 Minor in Financial Literacy

-The 21-credit Minor in Financial Literacy is intended for students who desire an appreciation of financial markets, concepts and tools without having to become a full-fledged business student.
-Many non-business majors can be more effective in their careers with a sounder understanding of the financial environment they operate in.
-The goal of the minor is fill this need: it will allow non-business professionals (journalists, government officials, lawyers, public relations professionals, etc.) to be able to write newspaper articles, think about public policy issues, etc. based on sound financial concepts and also to be able to do basic financial analysis that may be relevant to a law firm, an ad agency, etc. Students would learn basic financial concepts and financial terminology, institutions, and issues.
+The 21-credit Minor in Financial Literacy is intended for students who desire an appreciation of financial markets, concepts and tools without having to become full-fledged business students.
+Many non-business majors can be more effective in their careers with a deeper understanding of the financial environment in which they operate.
+The goal of the minor is fill this need; it will allow non-business professionals (journalists, government officials, lawyers, public relations professionals, etc.) to be able to write newspaper articles or think about public policy issues, for example, based on sound financial concepts.
+They will also be able to do the basic financial analysis that may be relevant to work in places such as law firms or an ad agencies.
+In this minor, students learn basic financial concepts and financial terminology and become familiar with financial institutions and issues.

 Requirements for the Minor in Financial Literacy are: